vi-kon/laravel-auth/README.md

 mixed AuthUser::getUserId()
 ```

-Return `NULL` if user is not logged in, otherwise user's id.
+Return `NULL` if user is not authenticated, otherwise user's id.

 ---
 [Back to top](#laravel-5-role-based-authentication)